tom1299/helm-k8s-playground/cka-tasks/networking/kube-proxy-ipvs/README.md

 https://kind.sigs.k8s.io/docs/user/configuration/#nodeport-with-port-mappings

 ## Questions:
-- Are there any other configuration options for kube-proxy available in kind?
+- Are there any other configuration options for kube-proxy available in k^ind?
 Especially regarding load balancing with ipvs (https://kubernetes.io/docs/reference/config-api/kube-proxy-config.v1alpha1/).
 - How does kubernetes work without kube-proxy?

 ## Findings